ShunanSheng/PS0001Project/README.md

 # PS0001-Project

+the latest version v3.6
+1.add on the heuristic prediction of difficult level

 the latest version v3.5
 changes include:
 1. weak difficult level of computer move, simply assign values to appearances of consecutive blocks